fkooman/php-oauth-as/UPGRADING.md

 ### Housekeeping
 A new script is available to delete expired tokens from the database to be run from a "cron" task.
 The script is called `php-oauth-as-housekeeping` and should be run periodically, say once every day.
+If you are using SQlite as a database the script should be run as the `apache` user, or `root` (not recommended).

 ### UI Customization
 One can now customize the consent dialog by copying the file